naveenrajm7/vagrant_utm/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-However, it uses vagrant library and parts of the code from virtualbox plugin both of which is BSL.
+However, it uses vagrant library and parts of the code from virtualbox plugin both of which are BSL.
 Please be aware of this if you intend on redistributing this plugin.

 ## Credits